Print

 • 4 to 6 ounces shiitake mushroom, stems removed and thinly sliced

-• 2 ounces Enoki mushroom (optional)
+• 2 ounces Enoki mushroom (optional but highly recommended)

 • 3 to 4 cloves garlic, minced